 Use Gwen's tips and links to get started with your plans.

-And if you have a comment or suggestion, or your own Camino story, use the CONTACT link at the top left.
-I'd love to share your photos of your time on the Camino here.
+And if you have a comment or suggestion, or your own Camino story, use this CONTACT link.

 Plus, there's never enough room in the newsletter to share it all, so why miss out on exclusive Hiking For Her giveaways, limited time gear deals and discounts, freebies, updates, and more?